 10 Best Places to Experience New Orleans Brunch Culture

-Most brunches start around 10 am and last til 2, so the hungry traveler (in theory) will have plenty of time to stumble out of bed and walk/streetcar to the nearest...
+Most brunches start around 10 am and last til 2, so the hungry traveler will have plenty of time to stumble out of bed and walk/streetcar to the nearest establishment.
+The drinks are one thing, the food is another.
+New Orleans is known for its culinary creativity and love of seafood.
+Brunch menus will be packed...
 Read more »

 Dante's Kitchen offers the quiet, quaint atmosphere that a relaxing brunch requires.
 The revolving menu ensures you never eat the same thing twice.

-Local Expert Tip: "Head to Dante's if your idea of brunch is heading to Grandma's house, and Grandma is a world class cook with a revolving menu."
+Local Expert Tip: "Head to Dante's if your idea of brunch is heading to Grandma's house, and Grandma is a world class cook with an ever-changing menu."

 Magazine Street and brunch go hand in hand.
 Surrey's is the preeminent brunch spot on the famed New Orleans strip.